tri47/instaScraper/README.md

-FILE: instaScraper.py.
+**FILE: instaScraper.py.**

 Scraper to extract post information from an Instagram public page and output a CSV.
 Works as of November, 2020.
 The code deals with infinite scrolls using the new query_hash recently inplemented by Instagram.
 No authentification required.

-Please ese with caution, respect others' intellectual properties etc.
+Please use with caution, respect people's intellectual properties etc.

+**FILE: params.JSON**
+Replace the value with the details of your target page.
+Follow the instructions in the blog post below.

 Sample params.json file:
 {